Why are more Christians killed in Nigeria than anywhere else?

 Trauma care provides lifeline for widows

 These deaths not only leave families grieving the loss of loved ones, but they also leave a trail of hardship and trauma that can last a lifetime.
 One of the invaluable ways you come alongside our Nigerian family is through a trauma centre which is being extended to accommodate more Christians affected by targeted violence.
-It will increase the number of beneficiaries from 720 a year to 2,880, amongst whom include widows.

 “Open Doors helped me realise the love of God, especially through trauma healing and the other help,” shares Amina, whose husband was killed by Boko Haram militants.
 “Were it not for God’s love, I couldn’t have gotten all these things.
 You showed love by caring for those that are suffering, those that are in trauma, those that are in trouble.
 You make them realise that God still exists.”